 2. Determine if these problems can be resolved in your current space

 Moving, no matter how well executed, is an expensive and stressful event that companies wisely avoid if they can.
 Once you’ve determined what the problems with your current space are, it’s important to consider if they can be solved using creative design and furnishing solutions.
-Chairs with higher backs and sound buffering headrests, in combination with noise absorbing floor coverings, can help to reduce noise and increase privacy.
+Office chairs with higher backs and sound buffering headrests, in combination with noise absorbing floor coverings, can help to reduce noise and increase privacy.
 Installing window treatments to maximize natural light, as well as providing personal lighting, can help reduce eye strain and the stress.
 If there are building environmental issues affecting health and safety, work with your landlord to see if they can be resolved.
 If they cannot be resolved, a move may be the best solution for all concerned.

 3. Assess current needs and plan for future growth